sahil-rawat/sahil-rawat.github.io/_posts/2021-07-23-INTRO-TO-C-VII.md

 ---
 This is the seventh post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we learned Pointers

-In this post, we will learn about Arrays
+In this article, we will learn about Arrays

 ## Arrays